barrysweeney/1-click-startup/README.md

 [Flask](https://flask.palletsprojects.com/en/1.1.x/installation/)
 webserver which will then store data in a MySQL database.

-When we run `sudo docker-compose up`{.language-bash} we're starting different containers relating to our application.
+When we run `sudo docker-compose up` we're starting different containers relating to our application.

 Our automated employee lives in one of these containers.
 With the following line of code, they can get the webdriver for Selenium which allows them to access the web.